Trutnov: Economy

-The largest employers based in the town are Vitesco Technologies Czech Republic and Tyco Electronics EC Trutnov, both manufacturers of electrical equipment for automotive industry.
+The largest employers based in the town are Vitesco Technologies Czech Republic and Tyco Electronics EC Trutnov, both manufacturers of electrical equipment for automotive industry with more than 1,000 employees.
 The largest non-industrial employer is the Trutnov hospital.

 The Krakonoš Brewery was founded in 1582 and is one of the oldest breweries in the country.

+Transport

+Trutnov is the terminus of an interregional railway line from Prague.
+There are also railway lines heading from Trutnov to Kolín and Vrchlabí.

 Sport

 The ice hockey team HC Trutnov is based in the town.

+There is a slalom course on the Úpa river in Trutnov.
+The Trutnovské slalomy competition is held here every year since 1965.

 Culture

 Trutnov has hosted the Trutnov Open Air Music Festival since 1990 and, since 1999, has hosted Obscene Extreme.

 Sights

 The historic core comprises the area of Vnitřní Město part of Trutnov, with Krakonoš Square (Krakonošovo náměstí) in its centre.
 The area was delimited by town walls in the 14th century.
 Their fragments are preserved to this day.
 The landmark of the square is the neo-Gothic Old Town Hall, nowadays the tourist information centre.
 In the middle of the square are a statue of Joseph II, a stone fountain with statue of Krakonoš, and the baroque Holy Trinity Column from 1704.

 The most valuable buildings of Trutnov are the three churches.
-Nativity of Mary Church is a Neoclassical building with late Baroque elements from 1756–1782.
+Church of the Nativity of the Virgin Mary is a Neoclassical building with late Baroque elements from 1756–1782.
 The Church of Saint Wenceslaus in Horní Staré Město part of Trutnov is first documented already in 1313.
 In 1581, it was rebuilt in the Renaissance style, and a tower was added.
-The neo-Gothic Church of Saints Peter and Paul from 1897–1903 is located in Poříčí.
+The neo-Gothic Church of Saints Peter and Paul was built in 1897–1903 and is located in Poříčí.

 The Bohuslav Martinů Concert Hall is located in the former Lutheran church, built in the neo-Gothic style in 1900.